 Many health insurance plans will include broader benefits.

 Use this tool to see if you'll qualify for a break on your health insurance premiums.
 This tool will give you a good idea about whether you can expect a subsidy, but is not official.
-Only the government can tell you if you officially qualify through the Health Insurance Marketplace beginning October 1, 2013.
+Only the government can tell you if you officially qualify through the Health Insurance Marketplace beginning November 15, 2015.

 Contact an authorized